scbtm/stock-market-analytics/README.md

-# Stock Market Analytics: MLOps Architecture Showcase
+# Stock Market Analytics: Full-Stack Data Science Project Example

-A comprehensive demonstration of modern MLOps practices and clean architecture principles using stock market prediction as a practical use case.
+A comprehensive demonstration of modern Data Science and MLOps practices and clean architecture principles using stock market prediction as a practical use case.
 This project prioritizes code organization, maintainability, and engineering best practices over predictive accuracy.

-**Important Note:** This is a portfolio project focused on demonstrating software engineering and MLOps capabilities.
+**Important Note:** This is a portfolio project focused on demonstrating modern data science, software engineering, and mlops practices.
 It is not intended for actual trading or financial decision-making, and it is not financial advice.
 Never use this for actual trading without proper risk management and regulatory compliance.

 ## Table of Contents